What is Pigmentation and Skin Pigmentation?

 - Solar Lentigines or Sun Damage – This are spots that occur on the skin due to damage resulting from the sun.
 The spots are usually referred to a sliver spots or age spots.
 They occur on the face, arms, shoulders, chest and upper back.

 - Freckles or Ephelides – Freckles may be caused by ultra violet rays or they may be inherited from a family member.

 - Post Inflammatory Hyperpigmentation (PIH) – Occurs after an injury to the skin.
 It can also occur after a traumatic skin treatment or skin lesions.
 Improper use of skin products may also cause it.

 One, it causes discoloration on the form of spots and patches.
 This is considered unpleasant and unappealing.

 Secondly, pigmentation may signal a more serious skin condition that needs to be dealt with.

 Luckily, pigmentation can be treated.
 Different forms of treatment are used for different forms of pigmentation.

-- The last and most serious of treatment options is to undergo a certain medical procedure.
-There are several medical procedures that can be done in an attempt to treat pigmentation.
+- The last and most serious treatment options are to undergo a certain medical procedure.
+Several medical procedures can be done in an attempt to treat pigmentation.
 One of them is a chemical peel.
 This is where the upper skin layer is removed together with the discoloration.
-Other medical procedures include demarbrasion and laser resurfacing.
+Other medical procedures include dermabrasion and laser resurfacing.